cloudflare/bn256/README.md

 Package bn256 implements a particular bilinear group at the 128-bit security level.
-It is a modification of the official version at https://golang.org/x/crypto/bn256 but all operations are ~10 times faster.
+It is a modification of the official version at https://golang.org/x/crypto/bn256 but all operations are ~10 times faster on amd64 and arm64.
 There is a `lattices` branch for non-commercial use where non-pairing operations are up to ~20 times faster.

 Bilinear groups are the basis of many of the new cryptographic protocols that have been proposed over the past decade.
 They consist of a triplet of groups